junxit/us-congress-bills-114/bill.md

 Section 60117 of title 49, United States Code, is amended by adding at the end the following:

 > - **(o)** *Emergency order authority*
->   - **(1)** *In general* If the Secretary determines that a violation of a provision of this chapter, or a regulation issued pursuant to this chapter, or an unsafe condition or practice, or a combination of unsafe conditions and practices, constitutes or is causing an imminent hazard, the Secretary may impose emergency restrictions, prohibitions, and safety measures by issuing an emergency order described in paragraph (3) without prior notice or an opportunity for a hearing, but only to the extent necessary to abate the imminent hazard.
+>   - **(1)** *In general* If the Secretary determines that an unsafe condition or practice, or a combination of unsafe conditions and practices, constitutes or is causing an imminent hazard, the Secretary may issue an emergency order described in paragraph (3) imposing emergency restrictions, prohibitions, and safety measures on owners and operators of gas or hazardous liquid pipeline facilities without prior notice or an opportunity for a hearing, but only to the extent necessary to abate the imminent hazard.
 >   - **(2)** *Considerations* Before issuing an emergency order under paragraph (1), the Secretary shall consider, after consultation with appropriate Federal agencies, State agencies, or other entities, the following, as appropriate:
 >     - **(A)** The impact of the emergency order on public health and safety.
 >     - **(B)** The impact, if any, of the emergency order on the national or regional economy or national security.